datacommonsorg/api-r/README.md

 Calls to the Data Commons Node API endpoint are facilitated by functions:

-- GetTriples: get all triples (subject-predicate-object) where the specified node is either a subject or an object.
+- `GetTriples`: get all triples (subject-predicate-object) where the specified node is either a subject or an object.

-- GetPropertyValues: get values neighboring each specified node via the specified property and direction.
+- `GetPropertyValues`: get values neighboring each specified node via the specified property and direction.

-- GetPropertyLabels: get property labels of each specified node.
+- `GetPropertyLabels`: get property labels of each specified node.

-- GetPlacesIn: get places of a specified type contained in each specified place.
+- `GetPlacesIn`: get places of a specified type contained in each specified place.

-- GetPopulations: get populations of each specified place.
+- `GetPopulations`: get populations of each specified place.

-- GetObservations: get observations on the specified property of each node.
+- `GetObservations`: get observations on the specified property of each node.

 For example:
 ```